|

 Would you like to learn some handy Hebrew

-phrases and slang current to 2009 which will help you connect with
+phrases and contemporary slang which will help you connect

 people you’ll be meeting on your journey in